Clinical Practice A

 |School||School of Nursing and Midwifery|

-Trimester 2 - 2014
+Trimester 2 - 2018

-|Assumed Knowledge||Foundations of nursing knowledge, nursing theory, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
-Principles of investigative approaches in nursing, concepts and theories relevant to practice, contemporary nursing issues.
+|Assumed Knowledge||Foundations of knowledge within a clinical context, discipline specific theories, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
+Principles of investigative approaches within the health care context, concepts and theories relevant to practice, and current contemporary issues.
 Academic reading and writing skills, ability to access and evaluate information from a variety of sources, skills in critical analysis, critical judgment, synthesis and evaluation.
-Competent use of an electronic citation manager e.g. EndNote ESSENTIAL SKILLS: - Master of Nursing Nurse Practitioner and Master of Mental Health Nursing (Nurse Practitioner) students must complete NURS6620 prior to NURS6621 Contract Learning A. - Master of Nursing Nurse Practitioner and Master of Mental Health Nursing (Nurse Practitioner) students are advised to study PHAR6701 concurrently with NURS6621|
+Competent use of an electronic citation manager e.g. EndNote|

-|Timetable||2014 Course Timetables for NURS6621|
+|Timetable||2018 Course Timetables for NURS6621|